zamazan4ik/awesome-pgo/article/article.md

 Next station - binary package managers.
 They can deliver already precompiled dependencies for you.
 In that case, you don't need to spend your or CI's time on building dependencies once again - someone already did it for you.
 From the PGO point of view, it can be a problem - what if precompiled library uses not good enough for your use case PGO profile?
 Different package managers solves it in different ways.
 Some of them like Cargo just doesn't support prebuilt dependencies.
 You won't need to resolve issues with prebuild binaries if you don't have prebuilt binaries at all - clever enough!
 Some of them like Conan allow you in a one click switch between source/binary library versions: if you are ok with the prebuilt version - use it and save your CI time, if you are not - use source version and recompile it locally (probably with PGO).

 How many dependencies do support PGO nowadays?
-I did a small research, and the results are sad: almost all libraries don't support building with PGO.
+I did a small research, and the results are not fascinating: almost all libraries don't have a *dedicated* support for building with PGO.
 It's true for both source- and binary-based things.
 A pleasant exclusions are [pydantic-core](https://github.com/pydantic/pydantic-core/pull/741) and [python-libipld](https://github.com/MarshalX/python-libipld/pull/30) libraries: they optimize prebuilt binaries (a Rust library + Python bindings packed into a Python wheel) with some predefined PGO training scenario.
 Unfortunately, these examples are just exclusions from the overall state across package managers.

 In theory, it's possible to optimize prebuilt binary libraries on the package manager side, and then deliver preoptimized library.